toopher/toopher.github.io/_posts/2013-07-12-enabling-travis-ci-for-toopher-libraries.md

   - Hosted, so you don't have to maintain an additional machine

 ## Cons
-  - Only supports GitHub (no Bitbucket integration)
+  - Only supports GitHub (no Bitbucket integration, no Hg, etc)
   - Limited control
-  - Lack of extensensibility
+  - Limited extensensibility

-## CI Systems
+## CI Systems We Evaluated

 If you're like me, you learned about CI through the lens of Hudson (now Jenkins).
 Jenkins is still the most popular CI system, but that is changing quickly.
-Here's my overview of continuous integration servers:
+Here's an overview of continuous integration servers:

   - [Jenkins](http://jenkins-ci.org/) (formerly Hudson) - Powerful, heavily configurable
     enterprise class CI.
 There are a number of plugins to further